-Putney is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Putney is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Putney is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Putney who work in office and administrative support (17.95%), teaching (16.43%), and management occupations (7.13%).

-Telecommuters are a relatively large percentage of the workforce: 14.49% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Putney telecommute to their jobs.
+Overall, about 14.49% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Putney are very well educated compared to the average community in the nation: 37.52% of adults in Putney have a bachelor's degree or even advanced degree.
+The education level of Putney citizens is very high relative to the national average among all cities (21.84%): 37.52% of adults in Putney have a bachelor's degree or even advanced degree.

 The per capita income in Putney in 2022 was $33,257, which is low income relative to Vermont, and middle income relative to the rest of the US.
 This equates to an annual income of $133,028 for a family of four.
 However, Putney contains both very wealthy and poor people as well.